Advanced Specialty Education in Orthodontics and Dentofacial Orthopedics

 The Residency Program consists of intensive didactic, clinical, and research components that are taught in state-of-the-art facilities with technologically advanced equipment and materials.
 Our two campuses have over 21,000 square feet of clinical, research, academic, and administrative spaces.
 Our clinical technology includes 3D Intraoral Scanners, a CBCT scanner (3-D x-ray), and 100% digital records for maximum efficiency.

-Each year, eighteen students who have completed their dental degree are selected for the Residency Program leading to a certificate of proficiency in clinical orthodontics.
+Each year, 18 students who have completed their dental degree are selected for the Residency Program leading to a certificate of proficiency in clinical orthodontics.
 Our residents are selected from a diverse group of outstanding, well-qualified applicants.
-An evidence-based approach to diagnosis and treatment planning is emphasized via the didactic, clinical and research curriculum.
-In addition, residents are given courses in the business of orthodontic practice to create a well-rounded professional.
+An evidence-based approach to diagnosis and treatment planning is emphasized via the didactic, clinical, and research curriculum.
+Also, residents are given courses in the business of orthodontic practice to create a well-rounded professional.
 The highest ethical standards are emphasized throughout the length of the Program.
 It is our mission to create professionals who exhibit diversity and will provide affordable orthodontic care to underserved communities.

 The 36-month Residency Program begins in July.
 It provides a comprehensive understanding of the basic sciences as well as their application to the various orthodontic techniques and methods in contemporary clinical practice.
 This Program also provides experience in teaching orthodontics as well as in the conduct of research by completing a paper approved by the program faculty.

-In addition, GSO offers a non-accredited Fellowship Program for up to six dental school graduates per year who would like to pursue a career in orthodontics.
-Our Fellowship Program is one year in length, and fellows who successfully complete the Fellowship Program will be given strong consideration for admittance into the Residency Program for the next class.
-Our fellows attend all classes with the first-year residents and are able to participate in the clinic, subject to obtaining a Georgia Dental License.
+GSO also offers a non-accredited Fellowship Program for up to six dental school graduates per year who would like to pursue a career in orthodontics.
+Our Fellowship Program is one year in length, and fellows who complete the Fellowship Program will be given strong consideration for admittance into the Residency Program for the next class.
+Our fellows attend all classes with the first-year residents and can participate in the clinic, subject to obtaining a Georgia Dental License.
 Please visit our Admissions Page for information on our Residency and Fellowship Programs and how to apply.

 The goals of the program are to: